cilium/cilium/Documentation/operations/upgrade.rst

 * The default setting for ``kubeProxyReplacement`` has been changed from ``probe`` to ``disabled``.
 For any new installation, if you want to use kube-proxy replacement, set  ``kubeProxyReplacement`` to ``strict``.
+* When Egress Gateway is enabled, upgrading to 1.10.6 will cause a brief interruption of the connectivity between the client pods and the egress gateway nodes.

 Removed Metrics/Labels
 ~~~~~~~~~~~~~~~~~~~~~~